mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 14 - God Objects/readme.md

 God Objects break this mapping by lumping multiple real-world concepts into a single artificial construct.

-You will not find a single entity that manages users, processes payments, sends emails, and generates reports.
+You won't find a single entity that manages users, processes payments, sends emails, and generates reports.

 You have distinct roles and responsibilities.